Quiggleson/CSI3370/README.md

-Download .NET SDK 7.0 from https://dotnet.microsoft.com/en-us/download/dotnet/7.0
+Download <a href="https://dotnet.microsoft.com/en-us/download/dotnet/7.0">.NET SDK 7.0</a>

 Run from Visual Studio or